What is necrotizing pancreatitis?

 - Medicines to prevent vomiting

 You may also need nasogastric feedings.
 In nasogastric feeding, you get nutrition in liquid form.
 You will receive it through a long, thin tube.
 This tube is put through your nose and into your stomach.
 You may also not be able to eat or drink anything for a while so that your pancreas can rest.
+The feeding tube is often placed in the small intestine.
+This is called nasoenteric feeding.

 If the sample of your pancreas didn’t show signs of infection, you may not need further treatment.
 In this case, your healthcare team will watch you.
 You may need to have another small sample taken from your pancreas.
 Your healthcare provider may want to recheck you for signs of infection.